BSI Team & Board

 Marilyn Heiman, Treasurer

-Marilyn Heiman was the Director of the Boreal Songbird Initiative for a number of years before creating the current U.S. Arctic Program for the Pew Environment Group, where she now serves as Director.
+Marilyn Heiman was the Director of the Boreal Songbird Initiative for a number of years before creating the current U.S. Arctic Program for the Pew Environment Group.
 She was also the Campaign Manager for the International Boreal Conservation Campaign, a campaign to protect one of the largest remaining Forest Ecosystems remaining on the Earth.
 She has a deep policy background, highlighted by her appointment by Interior Secretary Bruce Babbitt as his top Alaska policy advisor in 2000.
 In that capacity she coordinated activities of the Bureau of Land Management, the Minerals Management Service, the National Park Service, the Bureau of Indian Affairs, the U.S. Fish and Wildlife Service, and the U.S. Geological Survey for the Secretary in Alaska.
 As Alaska's representative for the Interior Department, she was one of the six-person Exxon-Valdez Oil Spill Trustee Council.
 Prior to that she served as Special Assistant on Natural Resources and Oceans for Alaska Governor Tony Knowles and as an aide to the House Resources Committee in the Alaska Legislature during the Exxon Valdez Oil Spill.
 She presently serves on the Board of the Puget Sound Keeper Alliance.
 Marilyn received her BS for Political Economy of Natural Resources from the University of California at Berkeley in 1983.

 Janet Sumner, Member